cardano-foundation/CIPs/CIP-XXXX/README.md

 ---

 # Abstract <!-- A short (~200 word) description of the technical issue being addressed and the proposed solution -->
-As Cardano adoption widens, the system is bound to face congestion issues.
+As Cardano adoption widens the system is bound to face traffic congestion issues.
 Tiered Pricing deals with this issue by offering users a multitude of service options to select from when the system is under congestion.
-Each choice consists of a price/delay trade-off, covering a wide spectum of use-cases ranging from DeFi to low urgency transactions.
-The mechanism is described as an extension of the recently introduced Ouroboros Leios proposal.
+Each choice consists of a price/delay trade-off, covering a wide spectum of use-cases ranging from DeFi to low-urgency transactions.
+The exact mechanism is described as an extension of the recently introduced Ouroboros Leios proposal.

 # Motivation  <!-- A clear and short explanation introducing the reason behind a proposal.
 When changing an established design, it must outlines issues in the design that motivates a rework. -->

-Due to the introduction of smart contracts and the general increase in traffic in Cardano, the system is bound to face congestion issues at some point.
+Due to the introduction of smart contracts and the general increase in traffic, Cardano is expected to face traffic congestion issues.
-Fees are currently fixed and transactions are included in blocks in a FIFO order.
+Fees in the current system are fixed and transactions are included in blocks in a FIFO order.
 Unfortunately such an approach is ill-suited to handle congestion, as it does not provide any means for users to signify their urgency and accommodate them based on their needs.
-Even with the introduction of Ouroboros Leios which will substantially increase throughput, the system needs a better way of prioritizing transaction inclusion in the face of congestion.
+Even with the introduction of Ouroboros Leios which is expected to substantially increase throughput, the system needs a better way of prioritizing transaction inclusion in the face of congestion.

-Ideally, we would like the system to offer a multitude of options, and have users decide how much they want to pay based on their urgency.
+Ideally, we would like the system to offer a multitude of options, and have users decide the price/delay trafe-off that suits them.
-The system should offer options ranging from fast service with high fees to slower service with lower fees.
+The system should offer options ranging from fast service/high fees to slower service/lower fees.
-The current fee system cannot provide such flexibility as it does not allow users to signify their urgency, and thus changes are required.
+The current fee system cannot provide such flexibility as it does not allow users to signify their urgency.
+Thus, changes are required.

 # Specification <!-- The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations. -->